 Being a hallucinogenic drug, LSD isn’t abused at the same level of magnitude as drugs like heroin and alcohol.
 The primary reason for this is because LSD effectively impairs normal functioning while other substances will still allow a person to function at a mostly-normal level (assuming that the dosage isn’t too high).
 For instance, a person addicted to heroin will use a limited amount of heroin before going to work so that he or she won’t be experiencing withdrawal symptoms at his or her job, but he or she also won’t be so high from the heroin that the individual can’t function at his or her job.
 By comparison, a person would be virtually unable to function on the job while under the influence of LSD, which limits the level to which a person can become dependent on the drug.

 Although it’s not addictive in the traditional sense, the frequent use of LSD does have consequences.
 Since the drug completely alters a person’s mood, cognitive ability, and overall perceptions of reality, the frequent use of LSD could cause lasting damage to one’s brain.
 However, the most common scenarios that frequent LSD users experience are called “flashbacks”.
-These are instance when, due to the build-up of LSD in the body, a user may randomly experience brief LSD ‘trips’ where he or she will feel as if under the influence of LSD although the individual hadn’t actually ingested the drug.
+These are instances when, due to the build-up of LSD in the body, a user may randomly experience brief LSD ‘trips’ where he or she will feel as if under the influence of LSD although the individual hadn’t actually ingested the drug.
 Therefore, while the use of LSD at all is strongly discouraged, it’s especially dangerous to use the drug with any level of frequency.